Adamskoullos/TraderDashboards/README.md

     - Same as Index-Dash
 - Stock-Dash:
     - Same as Index-Dash + Tickers can be changed
-    - Product table can be manipulateed to sort for different factors to identify stocks to analyse
+    - Product table can be manipulated to sort for different factors to identify stocks to analyse
     - Yahoo finance can be used built into the page to further investigate a stock
 - Contact:
     - From any page the visitor can click on the contact tab within the top nav bar